 When you combine easy grouping with power scaling and shared quest progression, players of all levels and experiences can quickly jump into the same content and receive rewards suitable for their level.

-Fortnite Save the World has a lot of little “nice” features that make gameplay just that little bit easier, such as bulk crafting and recycling and automatic management of your survivor groups, allowing you to spend less time worrying about min-maxing and more time having fun.
+Fortnite Save the World has many little “nice” features that make gameplay just that little bit easier, such as bulk crafting and recycling and automatic management of your survivor groups.
+These features allow you to spend less time worrying about min-maxing and more time having fun.

 This bulk management also applies to levelling up schematics, heroes, survivors, and defenders.
 Players can opt to apply ten levels of upgrades simultaneously, reducing needless clicking and improving the overall gameplay experience.